Tswagerman/project_mlops/reports/README.md

 ### Question 9

-> **Did you workflow include using branches and pull requests?
+> **Did your workflow include using branches and pull requests?
 If yes, explain how.
 If not, explain how branches and**
 > **pull request can help improve version control.**
+??

 ### Question 10